LayeredStudio/dns-records/README.md

 Aiming to have these features:
 - [x] Retrieve DNS records for a domain -> `dnsRecords.getDnsRecords()`
 - [x] Discover common subdomains for a domain -> `dnsRecords.getAllRecords()`
-- [ ] Test that all NS respond with same info
+- [ ] Test that all NS respond with same info, with extra info: response time, NameServer location & ISP

 ## Getting Started